 Instant coffee is famous among those who want a quick drink without spending too much money on coffee.
 That is why it’s typically made from Robusta beans, cheaper than Arabica beans.

-Robusta beans also contain more caffeine than Arabica beans, which gives instant coffee its characteristic strong, bitter taste.
+Robusta beans also contain more caffeine, which gives instant coffee its characteristic strong, bitter taste.

 In Contrast, Espresso powder is typically made from darkly roasted coffee beans, which are either Arabica or a blend of Arabica and Robusta beans.